ga-wdi-lessons/ruby-oop/readme.md

 - Orders
 - Products

+I'm basically taking the nouns and saying they're objects.

 *Players*, *Users*, and *People* are all "human" words.
 To keep things simple, I'll almost always use **"Users"** to refer to human objects that interact with my app.

+#### What might the objects be in...

+- A GA homework-grading app?
+- A GA attendance-taking app?
+- Uber or Lyft?

 ## Our first object